Jean-Pierre Kinet

-Jean-Pierre Kinet, M.D. (born October 23, 1953) is a French-American immunologist known for his work studying the role of calcium signaling in the immune response.
+Jean-Pierre Kinet (born October 23, 1953) is a French-American immunologist known for his work studying the role of calcium signaling in the immune response.
 He is a professor in the Department of Pathology and an Immunology Faculty Member in the Beth Israel Deaconess Medical Center at Harvard Medical School.

-Dr. Kinet was born and raised in Tilff-Esneux, Belgium. and trained as a physician in Belgium.
-He completed a bachelor's degree in Medicine cum laude from the University of Namur, Belgium, and obtained his M.D. magna cum laude from the University of Liège, Belgium, in 1979.
+Kinet was born and raised in Tilff-Esneux, Belgium. and trained as a physician in Belgium.
+He completed a bachelor's degree in Medicine cum laude from the University of Namur, Belgium, and obtained his M.D. from the University of Liège, Belgium, in 1979.
 From 1979-1982, he completed a residency in internal medicine, also at the University of Liège, while conducting research in hematology and nephrology.